Guido Bonino (co-founder)

 Paolo Tripodi is Associate Professor of History of Philosophy at the University of Turin, Department of Philosophy and Education.
 His main interests are Wittgenstein and its legacy, and the History of analytic philosophy.

-Paolo Babbiotti is a PhD student in philosophy at the Universtiy of Turin.
-He studies the notion of ‘style’ in Bernard Williams.
+Paolo Babbiotti is a PhD student in philosophy at the University of Turin.
+He studies the notion of ‘style’ in philosophy, with a special focus on the work of Bernard Williams and Stanley Cavell.

-Eugenio Petrovich is a PostDoc at the University of Siena.
+Eugenio Petrovich is Assistant Professor (Rtd-A) in philosophy of science at the University of Turin.
 In his research he applies scientometrics to the study of philosophy and economics.

 PROJECTS: History of late analytic philosophy